snuq/SnuKivyTemplate/Readme.md

 ## snu.textinput.NormalInput
 Themed TextInput with some standard convenience settings.
 No limitations on text to be entered, implements a right-click/long-press context menu for standard clipboard operations.

+* ### NormalInput.press_enter(String)
+This function is called when the 'Enter' key is pressed in the text input field.
+This function will be passed the textinput widget, and the current text in the widget.
+You can overwrite the function in your own subclass, or bind it to another function like so:

+    NormalInput:
+        press_enter: root.search

 ## snu.textinput.FloatInput
 Themed TextInput widget that limits inputted text to only numbers and a single period.